BlackMirrorz/ARKitVideo/README.md

 **Requirements:**
 This project was written in Swift 4, and at the time of writing uses Xcode 9.4 Beta.
+The project is setup for iPhone, and in Landscape Orientation.

 **Core Functionality:**
 The `VideoNodeSK` Class takes an array of `[String]` as the paths to the videos, and has controls for: